bsaadia/grasimu-project/README.md

 It contains four main components: i) target upload and configuration, ii) terrain generation, iii) survey design, and iv) an interactive visualization dashboard.
 Throughout each stage, 2D and 3D visualizations are given as results are calculated to allow for near-real-time modifications to parameters.

 It is licensed for use under GNU General Public License v3.0.
 We welcome bug reports, modifications, and improvements to the program.
+Comprehensive documentation coming soon.

 ### Acknowledgments